In this article, I will give you the 5 ways to miking toms correctly.

 When you don’t have enough room space below the drum machine then you can use this method to record a wide stereo field.

 However, I do not recommend it because the drum sound will be not as prominent as the “behind the kit” method.

 In the kit method, you point the mics towards the drum kit and there is nothing between the kit and the mics.
 But in the front miking method, the kick drum comes from the front which can create a muddy ambiance sound and create trouble in balancing the track with others.

-So, here were the 5 common tom micing methods that you should take into consideration when miking toms.
+So, here were the 5 common tom miking methods that you should take into consideration when miking toms.

-I use “Tom micing front side”, “AB method” and “behind the drum room micing” in combination to achieve great sounding drums.
+I use “Tom miking front side”, “AB method” and “behind the drum room miking” in combination to achieve great sounding drums.

-Let me know in the comments below if you have any other tom micing methods.
+Let me know in the comments below if you have any other tom miking methods.
 It will help out others to learn more drum miking techniques.